 2005-S Silver DCAM Dime Value

-The 2005-S Silver Dime stands out for its precious metal composition.
-Unlike standard clad proofs, this version contains 90% silver and 10% copper.
-The San Francisco Mint struck only proof versions that year.
+The 2005-S Silver Dime stands out for its precious metal content.
+Unlike standard clad proofs, this version contains 90% silver and 10% copper — the same composition used on all U.S. dimes before 1965.
+The San Francisco Mint struck only proof versions in silver that year.

 2005-S Silver DCAM Dime Price/Grade Chart